erichwoo/tse-erichwoo/common/README.md

 ### Contents

-Contains `pagedir.c` module and corresponding `pagedir.h` header file.
+    - `pagedir.c` module and corresponding `pagedir.h` header file.
 Read pagedir.h for details.
+    - `index.c` module and corresponding `index.h` header file.
+Read index.h for details.
+    - `word.c` module and corresponding `word.h` header file.
+Read word.h for details.

+Altogether, these three modules create the common.a library for external usage.

 ### Compilation

-To compile, simply `make`

-The object file, as well as `common.a` archive file will be generated.
+To compile, simply `make`.
+The corresponding object files, as well as `common.a` archive file will be generated.

+To clean, simply `make clean`